 Make sure the images you use in your app are royalty-free.
 Apps that use copyrighted images will be refused.

 Templates can’t have any copyright-protected elements in them.
 This means no images, images, video/audio, or other material that another person or company has copyrighted.
 The best way to avoid this type of material is to use digital assets that you create or to use assets with a “creative commons” copyright license.

-When you submit a template, you’ll be asked to provide the app Name, Description, Category, and Video.
+When you submit a template, you’ll be asked to provide the app Name, Subtitle, Description, and a few other details.

 Users of your template will be able to contact you to ask questions.
-The better you make your video, the less likely you’ll have support questions.
+The better you make your video and supporting info, the less likely you’ll have support questions.